 Available with Standard or Advanced license.

 The parcel fabric relies on topological correctness when representing and storing parcel data.
-Existing parcel datasets being migrated into the parcel fabric need to reflect a similar level of topological correctness.
+Parcel datasets being loaded into the parcel fabric need to reflect a similar level of topological correctness.
+Parcel polygons and lines are added to a topology and validated against a required set of rules to ensure that the data being loaded matches the topological integrity of the parcel fabric.

 Once a topology is validated, any violations of the topology rules or errors are symbolized and displayed in the topology layer in ArcMap.
 Topology errors are symbolized by points, lines, and polygons.